FeloRinth/FeloRinth/README.md

 Please note that C/C++ applications are generally more stable and responsive compared to web applications.

+Thanks for using this product and its support, the experience proved to be productive and beneficial!

 ![ar_logo](https://github.com/DIDIRUS4/AstralRinth/assets/77334306/43d4acb0-546c-4dff-834d-83fb2ba6ad6f)

 # AR • Theseus core Empowering Your Minecraft Adventure with AstralRinth • Fork of Modrinth